-- Review the system requirements for each component.
+- Ensure your infrastructure meets the system requirements for each component.
 Review the ArcGIS Enterprise system requirements.

 - Administrative privileges are required for installation.